K. S. Masthan

-Gingee K. S. Masthan is an Indian Tamil politician and one of the Ministers of Tamil Nadu from May 2021.
+Gingee K. S. Masthan (born 31 May 1955) is an Indian politician and one of the Ministers of Tamil Nadu from May 2021.

 He has been elected as a Member of Legislative Assembly (MLA) in 2016 on behalf of DMK in the Gingee assembly constituency which is a part of the Villupuram district.
 He was re-elected to the same legislative assembly in the 2021 Tamil Nadu assembly election.
 Following this, on 7 May 2021, he was appointed a Minister of Minorities Welfare, Wakf Board, and Non Resident Tamil Welfare, Refugees & Evacuees.
 Non Resident Tamil Welfare, Refugees & Evacuees is an initiative by the M.K.
 Stalin Cabinet Ministry.
 KS Masthan is also the District Secretary of Vilupuram North with DMK.

 Life

 He was born in Gingee on 31 May 1955, to Ghaza Basha and Julaika Bi, who were farmers.
 He completed his E.S.L.C. schooling from Gingee Government High School in 1972.
 He married Saidhani B Masthan in 1985 and has three daughters, Mimunnisa, Jai Munnisa, Thai Munnisa and one son K. S. M. Mokthiyar Masthan.